andrewh318/namesayer/README.md

 # Documentation

-Welcome to Andrew and Vincent's NameSayer 3 Assignment.
+Welcome to Andrew and Vincent's NameSayer Application.

 ## What is Name Sayer?